shakeel-faiz/FF/11Nov-24/01-enc.md

 If your ENC file has undergone encoding through standard format, you can use compatible program capable of decoding that specific format.

-For ENC files encoded using a proprietary format, opening it with original program that created the file might be possible.
-Many ENC files are not designed for direct user interaction.
-Instead, they serve as containers for encoded data, which a program will load as necessary during its operation.
-Opening such files without associated program may not yield meaningful information, as their primary purpose is to store encoded data for internal workings of a particular application or system.
+For ENC files encoded using proprietary format, opening it with original program that created the file might be possible; many ENC files are not designed for direct user interaction; instead they serve as containers for encoded data, which a program will load as necessary during its operation; opening such files without associated program may not yield meaningful information as their primary purpose is to store encoded data for internal workings of a particular application or system.